Lake Level Reconstruction

 Other Data Archives

-Additional sources of NCDC data and information on lake level histories.
+Additional sources of NCEI data and information on lake level histories.